 The public sector equality duty requires all public authorities, including the Trust to demonstrate ‘due regard’ both as an employer and as a health care provider.

 The Trust will continue to complete equality analyses on policies, functions, strategies and services.
 We believe that this is essential, especially if we are to monitor the Trust’s impact on equality.
 Equality analyses have been carried out on all Trust policies and procedures.

 Publication of information

 The specific duties require the Trust to publish information to show progress on its equality objectives.
-The 2019 workforce monitoring document, the 2019 workforce race equality standard summary document and the workforce disability equality standard contain a range of quantitative and qualitative information, demonstrating the Trust’s progress in relation to employment.
-The Workforce Race Equality Standard and the Workforce Disability Equality Standard were approved by the Trust Board of Directors in July 2019.
+The 2019 workforce monitoring document, the workforce race equality standard summary document, the workforce disability equality standard and workforce sexual orientation equality standard contain a range of quantitative and qualitative information, demonstrating the Trust’s progress in relation to employment.
+The Workforce Race Equality Standard, the Workforce Disability Equality Standard and the Workforce Sexual Orientation Equality Standard were approved by the Trust Board of Directors in September 2020.

-The Trust must set and publish equality objectives every four years.
-The Trust has published seven equality objectives.
-The objectives form part of the Trust’s equality strategy.
+The Trust must set and publish equality objectives at least every four years.
+The Trust has published five equality objectives which form part of its equality strategy.
 If you are interested in reading more about our equality objectives you can do so by accessing our equality strategy here.

 NHS Equality Delivery System